 Ticketmaster has set up a website to answer customers’ questions and has offered them 12 months’ free identity monitoring.
 Users have also been advised to reset their passwords.

-On Saturday 23 June, Ticketmaster discovered that a malware infection on a third-party support product hosted by Inbenta Technologies was exfiltrating Ticketmaster customer data to an unknown third party.
+On Saturday 23 June, Ticketmaster discovered that a malware infection on a third-party support product hosted by Inbenta Technologies was exfiltrating Ticketmaster customer data to an unkown third party.

 Ticketmaster immediately disabled the Inbenta product across all its websites.